AnshulAgrawal999/Books-Library-Management-App/README.md

 4. **Manage Reading Progress**: Go to "My Books" to update status and ratings
 5. **Track Progress**: Monitor your reading journey with status and ratings

-## Project Structure

-You should use `text` as the language for this code block, since it is a directory/project structure tree and not source code.

 ```text
 Books-Library-Management-App/
 ├── backend/